Meet us at E-commerce Warsaw Expo, 25th of October 2024

 Why are “zero results” pages harmful to ecommerce businesses?

-Therefore, in short term, a “zero results” page harms the overall user experience with your ecommerce store.
+Therefore, in the short term, a “zero results” page harms the overall user experience with your ecommerce store.
 Besides, it changes user attitudes toward your brand.
 If you cannot offer what a user needs, he will be less likely to revisit your website later.

-That being said, in the long term, an unoptimized “zero results” page adversely impacts your business success.
+In the long term, an unoptimized “zero results” page adversely impacts your business success.
 The bounce rates increase, user satisfaction decreases, and the potential revenue shrinks.

 How can site search help you minimize the occurrence of “zero results” pages?